EshwarPendem/grpc-user-service/README.md

 3. Access the gRPC service endpoints.

    a.
 Via Postman
-      -> open new request in postman and select the type as gRPC -> provide 'localhost:8081' in url
+      -> open new request in postman (by clicking 'new' button beside 'import') and select the type as gRPC -> provide 'localhost:8081' in url
-      -> click on import .proto file and provide the path for .proto file in downloaded folder.
+      -> click select a method
-      -> select the endpoint and provide messege(json request body) -> click on invoke.
+      -> click on import .proto file and provide the path for .proto file in downloaded folder. (optional) -> select the endpoint and provide message(json request body) -> click on invoke.

    sample request body :-